July 15-18, 2019

 A maximum of 12 pages per contribution is allowed.
 However, it is possible to extend the paper until 4 additional pages by paying an additional fee.

-A registered person may present several contributions with one regular fee, but an additional charge is requested on publishing expenses.
+A registered person may present two contributions with one regular fee, but an additional charge is requested on publishing expenses.

 Accompanying person will be charged extra 235€.